 If our writing is going to explore breaking silences, we must also put in the weight of the silences, of the unsaid, into that writing as well.
 If our writing is going to speak the truth, it must also put in the complexities of truth: tell the truth, but tell it slant, Emily Dickinson wrote.

 From poems that work with white space on the page, to thrillers that leave readers eager to turn the page, to memoirs where the younger self might not yet have the tools to name what is happening, a wide variety of writing employs the technique of not saying.
-In this seminar, we’ll explore how to work explicitly with what is not said on the page to give more depth to what is said.
+To do our best, most meaningful work as writers, we must explore not only what is said on the page, but also what is not said.

 The Anatomy of Silence is an anthology of non-fiction and creative narratives about the silence that surrounds sexual violence.
 This book presents unflinching analysis by 26 survivors and allies talking out loud (often for the first time) about what it means to stay silent, to be silenced, to be complicit in silencing others.
 I’m honored to be one of the 26 writers included in the book.